Selling a House After Bereavement: Your UK Guide

 Cleaning and Maintenance

-A deep clean before the first viewing is essential.
-Windows, carpets, kitchen, bathrooms — everything should be spotless.
-This costs £300-600 for a professional service, and it’s worth every penny.
+Pay for a professional deep clean before the first viewing.
+Windows, carpets, bathroom, kitchen — everything spotless.
+It costs £300-600 and absolutely pays for itself.
 A clean house feels cared for; a dusty one feels abandoned.

-Check that the central heating works, there are no obvious damp patches, and the garden is tidy.
-You don’t need expensive improvements or renovation — buyers will accept the house as it is — but obvious problems should be noted in your property information forms.
-Don’t hide them; it will only cause issues when the survey is done.
+Check the heating works, look for damp patches, tidy the garden.
+You don’t need to renovate anything — buyers understand the house is as-is — but obvious problems should go in your property information forms.
+Don’t hide issues; they’ll show up on the survey and cause problems later.

-If there are photographs, letters, or items of sentimental value, remove them before viewings.
-You don’t need strangers’ eyes on your relative’s personal papers or photo albums.
-Take what’s important, then let the rest of the space become neutral ground for buyers to imagine their own life in.
+If there are family photographs, letters, or personal items, remove them before viewings.
+Strangers don’t need to see your relative’s private papers or albums.
+Take what matters, then let the space become neutral for buyers to imagine themselves in.

-Some families hold a small gathering or celebration at a venue like Teal Farm in Washington before the house sale completes, a chance to acknowledge the space one final time with people who loved the person who lived there.
-That ritual, if it feels right for you, can help mark the transition from one chapter to the next.
+Some families hold a small gathering at somewhere like a venue in Washington before the sale completes — a chance to acknowledge the space one last time with people who loved the person who lived there.
+If that ritual feels right, it can help mark the transition properly.

 Frequently Asked Questions